 Oregon’s Department of Human Services (DHS) contracts with IRCO to provide the following services to refugees in the greater Portland Metro area:

-- Pre-Employment Training (PET) - Provides classroom English language instruction for newly arrived refugees in the areas of work search skills, job application and interview skills, information on appropriate on-the-job behavior, and provides short employment trainings.
+Pre-Employment Training (PET) - Provides classroom English language instruction for newly arrived refugees in the areas of work search skills, job application and interview skills, information on appropriate on-the-job behavior; and also provides short employment trainings.
 This project helps refugees understand the dynamics of the American work place, function more effectively on the job, and improves their potential for job retention.

-- Coordinated Assistance to Support Employment (CASE) - Provides support services to newly arrived refugees who are in the NAES project.
+Coordinated Assistance to Support Employment (CASE) - Provides support services to newly arrived refugees, such as transportation assistance.

 For more information, visit the IRCO website.